 In keeping with this framing, and following a year of major commitments and initiatives emerging from the UN Climate Change Conference (COP27), and the UN Biodiversity Conference (COP15), companies and their corporate sustainability leaders are being tasked with pivoting, adjusting roadmaps, applying a wider systems perspective, and discerning when and in what ways collaboration will drive greater sustainable impact than going it alone.

-What should we expect in 2022?
-Here’s our list of the seven top corporate sustainability trends we see coming this year.
+Given this context, what should we expect in 2023?
+Here’s our list of the 8 top corporate sustainability trends we see coming this year.

 1. Increasing Integration of Environmental and Social Impact Objectives in Corporate Sustainability Strategy

 Traditionally, companies developed sustainability projects with a focus on either environmental OR social outcomes.
 They were looking to improve water quality, lower carbon emissions, or increase diversity across their value chains.

 But as perspectives expand toward systems thinking, we’ve seen now that sustainability goals often intersect, and a well-conceived initiative can have an outsized impact on multiple goals.

 - For example, a company’s investment in regenerative agriculture not only protects soil diversity and local environments; it can also have profound implications for advancing healthier diets and empowering farmers.

 - Amidst a growth in companies supporting regenerative farming practices, Unilever launched its Regenerative Agriculture Principles to regenerate soil, protect waterways, increase biodiversity, develop climate solutions, and improve farmer livelihoods.